JulioSoteloParraguez/4D-Flow-Matlab-Toolbox/README.md

   - data.type = you can write 'DCM' in this variable.
   - if you need more information to save you can add more data.XXX variables.

+c) unzip the zip file (iso2mesh), for the system version that you are using.

-c) To excecute the app go to the app folder and write "run GUIDE_4D_FLOW.m" in the MATLAB command windows.
+d) To excecute the app go to the app folder and write "run GUIDE_4D_FLOW.m" in the MATLAB command windows.

 To include the vWERP module: You can contact to David Marlevi (marlevi@mit.edu), the author of this method and request the "vWERP/" folder that has to go inside the 4D flow APP folder.